 In the classical line organisation, design is not an integral force but a separate sub-part.
 These companies are characterised by functional divisions and clear lines of authority, and design is seen as a fragment, located separately, a component of either engineering or marketing.
 For companies at this stage, a product is essentially an engineering challenge, and design is seen as one component towards optimised products.
 Value is created by efficiency and optimisation.
 This role is challenged by advanced OEMs or service-producers.
 Quanta Computer is the world’s largest notebook producer, manufacturing laptops for Sony, Apple, IBM, Sharp, HP, and Dell.
 It excels by providing a highly efficient production service through flexible manufacturing lines.
 For Quanta, which itself is increasingly contracting out to lower-end OEMs in mainland China, an order takes 2 days to manufacture.
 Yet, every production optimisation inevitably hits a limit: Due to shrinking profit margins, advanced OEMs now also offer engineering and design services.
 To compete at this end, US-based Flextronics, an advanced OEM specialising in electronic devices, has purchased the product design firm Frog.
 With advanced OEMs moving into the territory of line organisations, line organisations have a choice of either moving down or up the scale: Dell, as a distribution- and price-focused company, is outsourcing most design work for notebooks and electronics.
 It is essentially an OEM distributor with added brand value in an advanced “production as consumption” stage.

 Others are opting for the higher end only: the auteurs.
-Auteur design Several companies, especially in Europe, have adopted a model of design integration which I call the “auteur” model.
+Auteur design Several companies have adopted a model of design integration which I call the “auteur” model.
 It shows characteristics of craft shops before the first industrial revolution, transferred into informational capitalism.
 The “auteur” company is design-driven, focusing on concept and skill.
 There is an attitude to see the product as an art form driven by craftsmanship, quality, spirit and inventiveness.
 The designed product takes center stage.
 At the outset, these companies are hardly present in the mass market, doing well within niches among specially defined target consumers who are ready to pay for skilled craftsmanship, a special origin, or a special story, as tokens for prestige value understood only by adepts.

 If successful, these brands develop into well-regarded specialty brands with a larger market coverage such as the fashion company Zegna, the tableware producer Alessi, or the coffee producer Illy, all of which are also distinctively Italian.
 The country of origin, as a culturally charged factor for distinction, is an important component for “auteur” products.
 This value will for the foreseeable time be a major advantage for countries with a strongly positive image such as Italy, Germany, or France.
 The Italian senate even discussed the introduction of a brand “Fully made in Italy” to indicate that a product was designed and made in Italy.